tdi/cfn-inspect/README.md

 # cfn-inspect: pretty print and inspect CloudFormation templates

 Simple pretty printer for CloudFormation templates, in future it will also provide some validation and deep inspection.

-Support json templates only for now.
+Support for json and yaml templates.
+You can validate templates with `--validate` switch.

 # Installation